slarmoo/.github/profile/webFrameworks/introduction/introduction.md

 ### Svelte

 Like Vue, [Svelte](https://svelte.dev/) combines HTML, CSS, and JavaScript into a single file.
-The difference here is that Svelte requires a transpiler to generate browser ready code, instead of a runtime virtual DOM.
+The difference here is that Svelte requires a transpiler to generate browser-ready code, instead of a runtime virtual DOM.

 **Svelte file**